thomasdev5832/InvestorHub/PRD/InvestorHub-v1.md

 ## 11. Custody Model

-- InvestorHub will operate as a **non-custodial** platform, utilizing wallet integrations (e.g., MetaMask, WalletConnect) for user-managed assets, ensuring users **always** maintain control of their funds.
+- InvestorHub will operate as a **non-custodial** platform, utilizing wallet integrations (Privy.io) for user-managed assets, ensuring users **always** maintain control of their funds.

 ---